sfc-gh-klochen/sfsnowsightextensions/Readme.md

 ## Install on OSX
 Download `SnowflakePS.osx.<version>.zip` but do not extract the archive yet.

-Open your terminal (I recommend [iTerm2](https://iterm2.com/)) and change working directory to where you saved the file to.
+Open your terminal ([iTerm2](https://iterm2.com/) is recommended) and change working directory to where you saved the file to.

 To avoid OS security warnings, run this command in the shell to remove the quarantine attribute:
 ```